-This grant is provided to the seven local clean air agencies for projects that support wood stove education and enforcement efforts.
+These grants are available to local clean air agencies and Ecology regional offices (where no local clean air agency exists) for projects that support wood stove education and enforcement efforts.

-Grants are funded by appropriations from the Woodstove Education and Enforcement Account, which is funded by a $30 fee on the retail sale of each wood-burning device sold in Washington.
-Grant funding is limited to collections reported to the Department of Revenue, per RCW 70.94.017(1).
+These grants are funded by the Wood Stove Education and Enforcement Account, which is supported by a $30 fee on the retail sale of each wood burning device sold in Washington.